Copenhagen hypnosis murders

 The Copenhagen hypnosis murders were a double-murder case in connection with a failed bank robbery that happened in Denmark on 29 March 1951.
 After extensive police, psychiatric and psychological investigations and the ensuing trial proceedings, two people were convicted of the murders: Palle Hardrup and Bjørn Schouw Nielsen.
 It was the view of the trial court, in a decision that the Danish Supreme Court affirmed, that Schouw Nielsen had hypnotized the 28-year-old Hardrup to carry out the robbery and the murders.

 Both men served prison terms and were released in 1967.
-Nielsen died by suicide in 1971; Hardrup died in 2012.

 Robbery

 When Hardrup committed the robbery, he shot one of the bank's cashiers and then the branch manager.
 Hardrup then fled by bicycle to a nearby street and entered a building.
 Several eyewitnesses went in after him, and the police were directed to a stairwell where Hardrup had tried to hide.
 Hardrup quickly surrendered to the police without resistance.